spectrocloud/librarium/content/docs/09.5-security/05-infrastructure.md

 ## Secure Communications

-Palette secures data in motion using an encrypted Transport Layer Security (TLS) communication channel for all internal and external interactions.
+Palette secures data in transit using an encrypted Transport Layer Security (TLS) communication channel for all internal and external interactions.
+Review [Tenant Cluster Security](/security/saas-operation#tenantclustersecurity) to learn how Palette applies security to data in transit.

 Public certificates are created using a cert-manager for external API/UI communication.
 For on-prem deployment, you can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).

-Services in the management cluster communicate over HTTPS with self-signed certificates and RSA 2048-bit key.
+Services in the management cluster communicate over HTTPS with self-signed certificates and Rivest–Shamir–Adleman (RSA) 2048-bit key.

 The database connection from application services running in the management cluster to MongoDB is protected by TLS with Authentication enabled.

-NATS messages are exchanged using TLS protocol, and each tenant cluster uses dedicated credentials to connect to the message bus.
+Static Network Address Translation (NATS) messages are exchanged using TLS protocol, and each tenant cluster uses dedicated credentials to connect to the message bus.
 Authentication and Authorization policies are enforced in the NATS deployment to ensure message and data isolation across tenants.

 <br />